-During his two terms, Karzai has been able to rely on support from a large bloc of supportive Pashtuns in the Wolesi Jirga.
-He had consistent support of about 90 members of the 2006-2010 lower house, and about 70-80 such supporters in the parliament elected in 2010.
-About half of his supporters are members of Hizb-e-Islami.
-Several other Karzai supporters are followers of Abd-i-Rab Rasul Sayyaf, a prominent Pashtun Islamic conservative mujahedin era party leader, and others are members elected from Karzai's home province of Qandahar or from Helmand province.
+During his presidency, Karzai has had the consistent support of about 70-90 mostly Pashtun members of the lower house (Wolesi Jirga).
+Many of these supporters are members of Hizb-e-Islami, but others are followers of Abd-i-Rab Rasul Sayyaf, a prominent Pashtun Islamic conservative mujahedin era party leader, 10 or are from Karzai's home province of Qandahar or neighboring Helmand province.
 One pro-Karzai Pashtun who was reelected in the 2010 elections is former militia leader Hazrat Ali (Nangarhar Province), who led the Afghan component of the failed December 2001 assault on Osama bin Laden's purported redoubt at Tora Bora.
-Karzai was unable to engineer the selection of Sayyaf to become lower house speaker in 2011.
-Abdul Raouf Ibrahimi, an Uzbek who is perceived as weak, won that post as a compromise candidate.
+Abdul Raouf Ibrahimi, an Uzbek who is perceived as weak, is not a Karzai acolyte but was selected lower house speaker in 2011 as a compromise candidate.